-Cliftonville edge Larne to stay top
+McCarey sent off for lashing out at Burns

 Four minutes later it was 3-0 as a well-worked Linfield move culminated in Stephen Fallon neatly laying the ball into the path of Christy Manzinga, who rifled a powerful shot past Mitchell from the edge of the penalty area.

-A quiet second half saw Steven Ball's shot hit the side netting for Warrenpoint, while Michael Newberry glanced a header wide for Linfield as Warrenpoint fell to a seventh straight league defeat.
+A quiet second half saw Steven Ball's shot hit the side netting for Warrenpoint, while Michael Newberry glanced a header wide for Linfield as the hosts fell to a seventh straight league defeat.

 Fitzpatrick nets double as Glenavon secure first home win